danielkaylor/cpsc334-mod1-task2/README.md

 3. Reboot the Pi, or continue on and reboot at the end of setup.

-The Becton Center Café display does not need to worry about overscanning, but the default settings on the Pi will assume overscan is a problem, reducing the size of the display and putting black bars around the edges.
+The Becton Center Café display does not need to worry about overscan, but the default settings on the Pi will assume overscan is a problem, reducing the size of the display and putting black bars around the edges.
 Use the following steps to avoid this problem:

 1. Open /boot/config.txt with a text editor.